Jay Heiler: Great Hearts Academies

 Helier co-founded Great Hearts Academies in 2004.
 Great Hearts is a K-12 charter school that operates 28 campuses across Arizona and Texas.
 Great Hearts began with a single school in 2004 but has grown steadily.
-Great Hearts' curriculum is based on the Great Books of the Western World and promotes that its students receive a diverse liberal arts education.
+Great Hearts' curriculum is based on the Great Books of the Western World and gives its students a diverse liberal arts education.
 In 2016, Great Hearts announced plans to add to its charter school network and will build a new $17 million campus in north Phoenix.
 In 2017, Great Hearts was awarded a $20 million in bond funding to support ongoing campus development.

 Appointment to Arizona Board of Regents

 In 2011, Arizona Governor Jan Brewer announced the appointment of Heiler to the Arizona Board of Regents (ABOR) citing his leadership and creativity as a co-founder of Great Hearts Academies.
-Heiler's term began in 2012 and expires in 2020.
+Heiler's term began in 2012 and expired in 2020.